hooklift/node-libvirt/README.md

   Boolean param, if not specified, this value is `false`

 #### Return:
-Return an instance of Hypervisor which represents the Hypervisor connection.
+An instance of Hypervisor which represents the Hypervisor connection.